BrendanAdkins/tsdemo/README.md

 ## Versioning

 This project follows semantic versioning.
-It is currently in version 1.0.0 and its first stable release will be 2.0.0.
+It is currently in version 1.0.0 and its first stable release would be 2.0.0.

 ## Authors